 In 2003 I started my quest for knowledge regarding Cannabis and Medical Cannabis.
 I had previously raised two daughters and was taking care of my parents.
 In 2001 shortly before my Father’s death he had called me and asked me if I could get him “a little pot” (at 84 years old) because he thought “It might make me feel better”.
 Because I did not know anything about the usage of Medical Cannabis I was afraid to let him have it.
 I have regretted that decision but at the time I knew no better.

 In 2005 I met Ms. Tonya Davis and accompanied her to a few meetings and festivals in Ohio.
-There I met Lynne Wilson and also Rev. Mary Thomas Spears who has become my closest friend since then.
+There I met Lynne Wilson and also Rev. Mary Thomas Spears who has become one of my closest friends since then.

 I went home, looked up the U.S. Marijuana Party and made a phone call to Richard Rawlings.
 I had posted on the then ky.usmjparty.com but it had been taken down right before I contacted him and in fact that was my reason for calling, to find out what happened to “Kentucky”.